gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/01-configuration.md

 ---
 # This is yaml frontmatter which will set values for a generated `autoconfig.yaml` file
-# It is not displayed in Learn
+# It is not displayed in Learn.
 Type: Lesson # Options: Lesson, Checkpoint, Survey, Instructor, Resource
-UID: unique-in-the-repository # can be set to any string, must be unique
+UID: unique-identifier # can be set to any string, must be unique in the repository
-# DefaultVisibility: hidden # Uncomment this line to default Lesson to hidden
+# DefaultVisibility: hidden # Uncomment this line to default Lesson to hidden when used
 ---

 # Configuration

-If look at this file in your preferred text editor, you'll notice content at the top that is not displayed in Learn.
-This yaml frontmatter is used to set attributes on the content file.
+If look at this file in your preferred text editor, you'll see content at the top that is not displayed in Learn.
+This yaml frontmatter is used to set attributes on the content file for Learn.

 You can see an example header by running
 ```